DenisBurov/Dual-Channel-Transverse-Fields-Radiofrequency-Coils-for-1.5-T-Magnetic-Resonance-Imaging/README.md

 This collection includes:
 Magnetic field profiles for different relative shift of two coils in .csv format from the XFdtd software
 - Excel (.xls/.xlsx) files containing raw and processed research data
+- Archive with MATLAB codes used to process the data presented.
+Additional scripts are referenced in the 'Usage' section of the present README file.

 ## Associated Publications